tify-iiif-viewer/tify/README.md

 To embed TIFY into your site:
 1. Copy the contents of the `dist/` directory to your server.
-2. Add an HTML element serving as the container
+2. Add an HTML element serving as the container.
-3. Load `tify.js`.
+3. Include `tify.js`.

 The container element should have the following CSS applied:
 - either `position: relative` or `position: absolute`